santigogoi/Coffee-Sales-Analysis/README.md

    Find each city and their average sale per customer and average rent per customer.

 9. **Average Monthly Sales Growth Per City**
-   Sales growth rate: Calculate the average percentage growth (or decline) in monthly sales.
+   Calculate the average percentage growth (or decline) in monthly sales.

 10. **Overall Average Growth**
-    Sales growth rate: Calculate the average percentage growth (or decline) in sales over YoY.
+    Calculate the average percentage growth (or decline) in sales over YoY.

 12. **Market Potential Analysis**
     Identify the top 3 cities based on the highest sales, return city name, total sales, total rent, total customers, and  estimated  coffee consumers.